:::: One-line Brief//

-Police uniform has built-in armor and communication systems.
+The police uniform has built-in body armor and communication systems.

-The body armor of Dasypodidae is flexible and tough at the same time.
+The body armor of armadillo (Dasypodidae) is both flexible and tough at the same time.

-Wearing and moving around in a police uniform seems too much hustle, even visually.
-Much advancement has been made in its separate functions such as body armor and suit fabric etc. but all seem to go in vain when the final outcome is uncomfortable to watch let alone wear.
-Present gear is like carrying a Nokia phone, Microsoft laptop, and an iWatch.
-A new design paradigm needs to be created for police uniforms which frees its wearer from carrying multiple tools and whistles.
-The top priority of the uniform should be an integrated bullet armor.
+Moving about in an armored police uniform must be tiresome- especially when it is laden with all kinds of tools and whistles.
+Much advancement has been made in the independent industries of body armors and responsive fabrics. but all this R&D must lack some factor of innovation because the final outcome is uncomfortable to watch.
+The traditional police gear is like carrying a Nokia phone, a Microsoft laptop, and an Apple iWatch.
+A new design paradigm needs to be created for police uniforms that frees its wearers from carrying multiple gadgets.
+The top priority of this nature gadget uniform must be safety; an integrated body armor.

 There is no scarcity of body armors in the natural world.
-We need an example that is flexible besides being robust.
-An armadillo (Dasypodidae) exhibits a complete economy of form by becoming a ball of plated armor.
-And its shingle-like plates are not separate from the skin which makes it a perfect inspiration for smart, fully-integrated suit-armor.
+But we are looking for examples that are both flexible and robust.
+An armadillo (Dasypodidae) exhibits the complete economy of form by becoming a ball of plated armor.
+Its shingle-like plates are not separate from the skin which makes it a perfect inspiration for smart, fully-integrated body suit-armor.

 Row1Column1: A Closeup of Armadillo